 High School Mission Statement: To empower students to use critical and creative thinking in order to pursue excellence and a love of learning and to become productive citizens.

-In keeping with our mission, a learning partnership comprised of staff, families, and the community at large will promote a collaborative spirit in a safe and secure environment to support the education of the whole child.
+Vision Statement: In keeping with our mission, a learning partnership comprised of staff, families, and the community at large will promote a collaborative spirit in a safe and secure environment to support the education of the whole child.
 In order to achieve these goals, we will make a commitment to:

 - Provide a challenging curriculum with effective teaching;

 - Promote a culture of respect which values diversity;